bpcmusic/telex/README.md

 Several additional libraries are included in the project due to the Arduino IDE's wonderful linking capabilities.

-	IMPORTANT: overclock your Teensy to 120 MHz in the IDE
+	IMPORTANT: overclock your Teensy 3.2 to 120 MHz in the IDE; Teensy 3.6 should be at 180 MHz

 ### Critical Startup Optimization for Compilation